Q: Is The Elizabethan Gardens a non-profit or public garden?

 A: We do have beverage machines as well as drinking fountains on site.
 We do not carry food at The Gardens.

 Q: Can we bring food to picnic at The Gardens?

 A: Yes, you can bring food into our site.
 The Great Lawn is an inviting location for a leisure lunch out of doors.
 Please be kind to carry home what you came with and not leave behind any discards.
 From time to time our gift shop will have some picnic and or snack items available to purchase.

 Q: Is The Gardens handicap accessible?

-A: Our improved walkways and pathways allow greater handicap access to our site.
+A: Our improved walkways allow greater handicap access to our site.
 Our Gardens walks are a solid formed pebble path that can be used easily by people on foot, wheels and personal transit devices.

 Q: Do you have souvenirs and plants for sale?